-Experience and expertise Darryl has more than seven years' experience in the automotive aftermarket industry.
+Darryl has more than seven years' experience in the automotive aftermarket industry.
 Darryl has extensive experience in business acquisitions, strategy, finance, information technology and general management in distribution and other industrial businesses.
 Darryl was a former director and chief financial officer of Exego Group (Repco).
-He has also previously held directorships with The Signcraft Group, PaperlinX Limited, CPI Group Limited and Pinegro Products Pty Ltd. Other current directorships None.
-Special responsibilities Chief Executive Officer and Managing Director Interest in shares and options 1,559,526 ordinary shares in Burson Group Limited 290,160 performance rights
+He has also previously held directorships with The Signcraft Group, PaperlinX Limited, CPI Group Limited and Pinegro Products Pty Ltd.

+None.

+Chief Executive Officer and Managing Director

+1,559,526 ordinary shares in Burson Group Limited 290,160 performance rights

-Andrew Harrison, Independent, Non-Executive Director
+Andrew Harrison Independent, Non-Executive Director